bean710/tic-tac-toe/index.md

 Our takes on the language and project itself:

-Ben: Perl is that wacky uncle.
+**Ben**: Perl is that wacky uncle.

-Bob: I found Perl to be very similar to bash scripting in terms of syntax.
+**Bob**: I found Perl to be very similar to bash scripting in terms of syntax.
 I was surprised the ways in which we were able to use Perl for this project

-Christine: Perl is like lit.
+**Christine**: Perl is like lit.

-Kevin: Learning Perl is exiting!
+**Kevin**: Learning Perl is exiting!
 Learning a new programming lang gets easier the more programming languages you discover.

-Kyle: The data types scare me.
+**Kyle**: The data types scare me.

-Raudo: Perl is kind of cool, not sure if i like it.
+**Raudo**: Perl is kind of cool, not sure if i like it.

-While Perl would not have been the first language that comes to mind for us to write a tic tac toe game, we found that the support of object oriented procedure along with the ease of using text files made this challenge both simple and powerful.
+While Perl would not have been the first language that comes to mind for us to write a Tic Tac Toe game, we found that the support of object oriented procedure along with the ease of using text files made this challenge both simple and powerful.